Here at Every-One, we are very proud of the projects, services and work we have delivered over the years. Here are some of our past successes.

 - Establish information resources

-As part of the Working Together project, Every-One produced the following advice sheet for carers and employers – Working Together – Advice sheet.pdf
+As part of the Working Together project, Every-One produced an advice sheet for carers and employers – Working Together – Advice sheet.pdf

-A set of ‘what employers can do’ activity cards have also been produced to support employers to explore what they currently do and could do in the future – What Employers Can do – Activity Cards.pdf
+A set of ‘what employers can do’ activity cards have also been produced.
+The cards support employers to explore what they do now and what they could do in the future – What Employers Can do – Activity Cards.pdf